Algiras/Miserable/blog/src/content/blog/2025-04-29-intellectualization-of-avoidance.md

 becomes an art form, and the desk is not just a workspace but a **prison cell with a view**.
 Here’s how it
 works:

-1. **The Research Rabbit Hole**: The Maven’s first rule of sophisticated stagnation is to **never start a
+1. **The Research Rabbit Hole**: The Maven’s first rule of sophisticated stagnation is to **never start a** project**.

-project**.
 Instead, they begin by researching the project.
-They read books, take notes, watch lectures, and consume content until they have exhausted all possible angles—except the one that would require them to actually do something.
+They read books, take notes, watch lectures, and** consume content until they have exhausted all possible angles—except the one that would require them to actually do something.
 This is not learning; it is **delayed avoidance**.
-By the time they have "researched" a topic to the point of exhaustion, their interest has evaporated, and the project is stillborn.
+By the time they have "researched" a topic to the point of exhaustion, their interest has evaporated, and the project is stillborn.** - Example:

-- Example: You want to start a blog?
-First, you read *The Elements of Style*, then *On Writing*, then *The

-War of Art*, then a 200-page manifesto on minimalism, then a TED Talk on the psychology of procrastination.
+You want to start a blog?
+First, you read *The Elements of Style*, then *On Writing*, then *The** War of Art*, then a 200-page manifesto on minimalism, then a TED Talk on the psychology of procrastination.
 By the time you’ve "researched" the topic of blogging, you’ve forgotten why you wanted to start one in the first place.